quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

   $ npm install vuex@4
   ```

-10) Edit quasar.config.js > framework > lang.
+10) Edit quasar.config file > framework > lang.
 It will be explained in the "Quasar language packs" section on this page.
   ```js
   // old way
   framework: {